Machine Head (album): Critical reception

 Blackmore noted that Machine Head was recorded in about three weeks, remarking that "everything was natural and it all worked."
 He further stated, "I didn't like Fireball very much because we were just working too much.
 But we had about a month off before Machine Head, which allowed me to get my head together and write some stuff."
 On the 50th anniversary of Machine Head in 2022, Ian Gillan remarked, "It was a milestone for sure because it took us two albums to get there.
 It took In Rock and Fireball to reach Machine Head.
 Machine Head is a slightly more refined version of those earthier ones.
 It's a historical album, and we're still doing 'Highway Star,' we still do 'Pictures of Home,' which are actually the two opening tracks in our live set right now.
 And of course, we still do 'Smoke on the Water,' which always goes down a treat."

 Kerrang! magazine ranked Machine Head at number 35 on their "100 Greatest Heavy Metal Albums of All Time" list in 1989.
 In an Observer Music Monthly Greatest British Albums poll, Ozzy Osbourne chose the album as one of his 10 favourite British records of all time.
 Machine Head became the subject of one of the Classic Albums series of documentaries about the making of famous albums.
 In 2001, Machine Head was mentioned in Q's "50 Heaviest Albums of All Time", while in 2007, it featured in The Guardian's 2007 edition of 1000 Albums to Hear Before You Die.
-Based on its appearances in professional rankings and listings, the aggregate website Acclaimed Music lists Machine Head as 9th most acclaimed album of 1972, the 99th most acclaimed album of the 1970s and the 337th most acclaimed album in history.
+In 2024, Loudwire staff elected it as the best hard rock album of 1972.